SnowyCocoon/SnowyCocoon/README.md

 ## Hello, My name is **Dominik** - aka [SnowyCocoon][website]

-### I'm a **Game Developer, Game Designer, Programmer, Data Scientist** and currently I'm studying AI at the University of Adam Mickiewicz in Poznań!
+### I'm a **Game Developer, Game Designer, Programmer and AI specialist** and currently working full time in Microtaur and part-time in some other companies
-- 🔭 I’m currently working on a 1 new game, and I'm trying to upgrade another one.
+- 🔭 I’m currently working on a 1 big project for a big Influencer/Streaming Company
-- 🌱 I'm mainly focused on usage of AI and ML in Games (Voice recognition, Computer Vision, creating virtual enviroments and state mashines).
-I'm writing my master thesis about it!
+- 🌱 I wrote my engineering thesis about differences between Godot and Unity, and my masters thesis about voice recognition in games.
-- 👯 I’m open for collaborations with other game developers, data scientists and ML researchers.
+- 👯 I'm always open for new ideas and job offerts (as long as I'm partialy free)
-- 🥅 2021 Goals: Learn about AI/ML/DL/DS as much as i can and create a few indie games!
+- 🥅 2022/2023 Goals: Learn more about science side of VTubing and developing my company (Microtaur)
 - ⚡ Hobbies: I love all kind of sports and japanese literatue (especially Dazai and Mishima).
-I'm also a DotA2, and OSRS Player!
+I'm also a DotA2, Diablo 3/4 and OSRS Player.

-## My **AI/ML** Repositories:
-- [Data Science Projects][DS_Repo]
-- [Mashine Learning and AI Projects (and some math)][AI_Repo]
-- [Runescape OpenCV Bot]
+## Most of my repositories are quite old and trashy.
+I'm keeping most of my reops private.

-## My Gamedev related Repositories:
+## Microtaur plugins Repositories:
-- [+18 Gamedev database]
-- [Godot Playground]
--

-## Links to my games (or to the games i co-created)
-### Compleated
-- [Hordeum][hordeum]
-- [Onryo][onryou]
-- [Twin-Turbo Supercharged Nitro-Fueled Papamobile][papamobile]
-- [Seeder][seeder]
-- [Peanut Butter Invasion][PBI]

-### Work in Progress
-- [Accountant Of Time][website]
--
+- TOP SECRET

 ## My socials: